 5. Creation of a secure online environment

-This lies on the principle of protecting information privacy and expands to making the environment safe by encrypting payments and technical processes.
+This goes hand in hand with private information protection and it expands to making the environment safe by encrypting payments and to technical processes.

 6. Safety measures against criminal activity

 Just like other e-commerce websites, gambling websites can be a target of malicious software or other cyber attacks.
 Casinos need to insert certain programs and predetermined procedures that should detect and prevent fraud and money laundering activities, as well as hacking devices.
 Not only is this an important part of responsible gaming, but it is also crucial when developing a gaming website.

 7. Online payment protection